uncenter/uncenter.dev/src/posts/the-great-eleventy-reset.md

 ### Dark/light mode and color themes

-I had a dark/light mode toggle in v2, decently well implemented.
+I had a dark/light mode toggle in the last version, decently well implemented.
 It stored preference in localStorage and used `prefers-color-scheme` on initial visits.
 However, I want to expand this concept into a full site settings menu: a dark, light, and auto/reset toggle; a theme toggle; and maybe a language toggle if I decide to add i18n.
 I'm hoping to find a better way to implement it in v3, but I'm struggling to create the dropdown/popup menu in an elegant and accessible way.

-### Search
-I have almost zero content on this site, but I still think it would be cool to add search functionality.
-I've heard good things about [Pagefind](https://pagefind.app/), which is a fully static search that runs after 11ty and has super easy integration.

 ### RSS feeds